CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 You **must not** implement any kind of authentication.
 Just a drop-down to choose which user’s information to display.
 You **must not** implement data storage yourself, as we have provided that for you.

-After picking a user, your website should display the list of topics to revise in chronological order.
+After picking a user, the user's goal is to understand which topic they should revise next.
+To do this, your website should display the list of topics to revise in _chronological order_.
 For each revision date, it should display the date and the name of the topic to revise.
 Revision dates in the past should not be displayed.

 Your website must include a form with a text input, a date picker and submit button that allows a user to add a new topic.
 This form must be accessible, so for example, hitting the Enter key will also submit the topic name, the same as clicking the submit button.